projectceladon/celadon-documentation/_sources/tutorials/dbc.rst.txt

 ************

 The :abbr:`xDBC (USB Debug Capability)` provides the :abbr:`xHCI (Extensible Host Controller Interface)`.
-The Universal Serial Bus is a host-controlled bus.
+The universal serial bus is a host-controlled bus.
 The Host Controller is the hardware that manages the USB bus and USB host ports.
 It initiates and manages all USB transfers.
 The xHCI is a register-level interface providing a mechanism that allows the